karimelsaadany/messages/README.md

-Simple messages application that retrieves/stores messages in a json file
+Simple messages NestJs application that retrieves/stores messages in a json file